Webinar | Cut Fermentation Cost Without Sacrificing Scale-Up 15th May | 12 PM ET: Register Now

 Julia: The growth speed of mycelium is a natural limitation.
 We can’t speed it up dramatically.
 It’s a biological process.
 What we can do is build a continuous production loop so we always have semi-prepared material ready.

-Once an order is confirmed, it takes about five days for the packaging to grow.
+Once an order is confirmed, it takes about 5 days for the packaging to be ready.
 From first contact to initial delivery, it usually takes two to three weeks, depending on approvals and design iterations.

 Does your packaging require additional barrier films or coatings?